galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Here you'll have to chose the occurrences you want to use for the rest of your model.
 To do so, you have three options

 > * Option 1: `Select Occurrences On Map`
-> With this, you have to select your occurrence on the map by delimiting a geografic area you want to use.
+> With this, you have to select your occurrence on the map by delimiting a geographic area you want to use.

 > * Option 2: `Remove Occurrences By ID`
-> You'll be remooving occurrences you don't need, or want, by their ID.
+> You'll be removing occurrences you don't need, or want, by their ID.

 > * Option 3: `Spacial thin`
 > This can allow you to select occurrences by setting a minimum distance (in km) beetween the different occurrences.
 For exemple:
 >    > If you type 30 km, you'll end up with all the occurrences on the map which are at minimum 30km from each other.

-For this part you have to know where you want your study to take place with the occurrence informations you have.
-Best would be not to do it on data occurrences, but to create multiple sub-habitats to compare the parametres after.
+To have better idea about the robustness of you species distrbution model, it would be better at this step, to don't select the entire set of data occurrences, but repeat the complete Wallace workflow on occurences subgroups, one by one.
 ## Obtain Environmental Data

 The `WorldClim Bioclims` module will provide a raster with environmental variations from online sources.
-The Variables are mostly about temperature and precipitations.
+The [Bioclimatic variables](http://www.worldclim.org/bioclim) are describing temperature and precipitations variations.
 This will later be associated with the occurrences data.
-The raster is composed of environmental info.
+The raster is composed of environmental information.
 Each layer of the raster contain a climatic variable; going from BIO1 = Anual mean temperature, to BIO19 = Precipitation of Coldest Quarter.

 > To load these data you can either:
 >    > * Use `WorldClim Bioclims` module